 Some things are easy to fix.
 For example, you might notice that you’re feeling unproductive at a certain part of the day.
 Many people struggle to concentrate or be productive during afternoons.

-To fix this, complete your hardest tasks in the morning and let yourself do easier tasks in the afternoon when you’re tired.
+To fix this, complete your hardest tasks in the morning and let yourself do easier tasks in the afternoon.
 Other things aren’t as easy to fix.

 For example, you might struggle to focus because your work environment is too distracting.
 You may not be able to change environments, but you can make small changes to help you focus (like removing distractions or getting noise-canceling headphones to block out background noise).